Grade I listed buildings in Bristol

-Secular buildings include The Red Lodge which was built in 1580 for John Yonge as a lodge for a Great House, which once stood on the site of the present Colston Hall.
+Secular buildings include The Red Lodge which was built in 1580 for John Yonge as a lodge for a Great House, which once stood on the site of the present Bristol Beacon.
 It was subsequently added to in Georgian times and restored in the early 20th century.
 It has had several uses in its past, including hosting the country's first girls' reform school in 1854.
 It is open to the public as a branch of Bristol City Museum and Art Gallery.
 Other manor houses include the 18th century Kings Weston House and Goldney Hall where the highly decorated Grotto dates from 1739.
 Commercial buildings such as paired Exchange and Old Post Office from the 1740s are also included in the list.
 Residential buildings in the Georgian Portland Square and the complex of small cottages around a green at Blaise Hamlet.
 Blaise Hamlet was built around 1811 for retired employees of Quaker banker and philanthropist John Scandrett Harford, who owned Blaise Castle House.
 The 18th century industrial structures of Isambard Kingdom Brunel are represented in the list by the Clifton Suspension Bridge, Avon Bridge and the Bristol Old Station which formed the original Bristol Temple Meads railway station.